How does Jesus save?

 But this is only half the story.
 God’s prophets have always preached the message of repentance and people repented and were forgiven even before Jesus came (Jonah 3:4-5, Mark 1:4-5, Psalm 51:1, Hebrews 1:1-2).
 The second part of salvation is what we are being saved for: “the kingdom of God” (Matthew 4:17).

 Jesus was different from all the prophets who came before him bearing the same message, because he is the Christ.
 ‘Christ’ is the Greek word for ‘anointed one’.
 It means that Jesus is the one God has anointed, or chosen, to be king.
-Jesus is the one who will bring in the promised salvation of a kingdom of peace and joy to those who have repented and turned their hearts to God.
+Jesus is the one who will bring in the promised salvation of a kingdom of peace and joy to those who have repented and turned their hearts to God (John 20:31, Romans 1:16).

 We are called to show our repentance and allegiance to Jesus as the Christ by baptism into his name, symbolically dying to our old way of life and rising to live a new life for God (Romans 6:3-4).
 Jesus gave us the tokens of bread and wine to remember and proclaim his death and resurrection with fellow believers every week (Luke 22:14-20).
-The process of becoming a new creation is ongoing within each of us until Jesus returns with the ultimate salvation for all the faithful - eternal life, free from sin and death, in his kingdom on earth (Romans 12:1-2, 2 Corinthians 5:17, 1 Corinthains 15:50-57, Hebrews 11:39-40).
+The process of becoming a new creation is ongoing within each of us until Jesus returns to give the faithful eternal life, free from sin and death, in his kingdom (Romans 12:1-2, 1 Corinthains 15:50-57, Hebrews 11:39-40).

 “God now commands all men everywhere to repent, because he has appointed a day on which he will judge the world in righteousness by the man whom he has ordained.
 He has given assurance of this to all by raising him from the dead.”